ReactiveX/rxjs/docs_app/content/guide/observable.md

 ### Executing Observables

-The code inside `Observable.create(function subscribe(observer) {...})` represents an "Observable execution", a lazy computation that only happens for each Observer that subscribes.
+The code inside `new Observable(function subscribe(subscriber) {...})` represents an "Observable execution", a lazy computation that only happens for each Observer that subscribes.
 The execution produces multiple values over time, either synchronously or asynchronously.

 There are three types of values an Observable Execution can deliver: